wiresong/sonica/README.md

 - Eventual pseudo-HRTF, for determining where the cursor is in context of the entire file

 ## Known Bugs
-- The panning for cursor clicks is not perfectly smooth
 - There are some edge cases with regards to what happens when moving to the beginning/end of lines

 ## Available settings